scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 TODO: Link/reference SSFN, SCI-ED

-Besides productive deployments, SCION also comprises a global SCION research testbed called {{SCIONLAB}}.
+Besides productive deployments, SCION also comprises a global SCION research testbed called {{KWON2021}}.
 Its is composed of a set of dozens of globally distributed infrastructure ASes, mostly run by academic institutions.
 The testbed is open to any user, who can easily set up their own AS with the aid of a web-based UI, connect to the network and run experiments.
 The setup has been the earliest global deployment of SCION, and it has been supporting research and development of path-aware networking and SCION.

 # IANA Considerations {#iana}